 If you and your partner are experiencing fertility issues, know that you’re not alone.
 Infertility is more common than you might think.

-While infertility is not always treatable, it can sometimes be improved with a healthy diet, supplements and other lifestyle strategies.
+While infertility is not always treatable, there are some things you can do to boost your chances of conceiving.
+Fertility can sometimes be improved with a healthy diet, supplements, and other lifestyle strategies.

-Fertility refers to people’s ability to reproduce by natural means.
+Fertility refers to people’s ability to reproduce without medical assistance.

 Male infertility is when a man has a poor chance of making his female partner pregnant.
 It usually depends on the quality of his sperm cells.

 Sometimes infertility is linked to sexual function, and other times it could be linked to semen quality.
 Here are some examples of each:

 - Libido.
 Otherwise known as sex drive, libido describes a person’s desire to have sex.
 Foods or supplements that claim to increase libido are called aphrodisiacs.